Reference architectures

 Requirements

-Before implementing a reference architecture, refer to the following requirements and guidance.
+Before implementing a reference architecture, see the following requirements and guidance.

 Supported CPUs

-ARM CPUs are supported for Linux package environments as well as for any Cloud Provider services where applicable.
+Additionally, ARM CPUs are supported for Linux package environments and for any cloud provider services.

 note